top of page

 Autism

-• Full report with recommendations and diagnoses (if applicable).
+• Extensive report with recommendations and diagnoses (if applicable).

-• Please read FAQs in relation to access to NDIS or DSP if this is the reason for your assessment.
+• Please read FAQs below in relation to access to NDIS or DSP as I may not be the best person for you.

-• Short feedback session (e.g., 15 minutes) at the end of the interview including criteria you meet and the ability to email me with any questions.
+• Short feedback session (e.g., 15 mins) at the end of the interview + ability email questions post assessment.

 ADHD

-• Full report with recommendations and diagnoses (if applicable).
+• Extensive report with recommendations and diagnoses (if applicable).

-• Short feedback session at the end of the interview (15 minutes) and ability to email me with any questions.
+• Short feedback session (e.g., 15 mins) at the end of the interview + ability email questions post assessment.

-• ADHD medication: you do not need this assessment to receive medication.
+• ADHD medication: this assessment will not help you access medication.
 Click here for more details.

 Autism and ADHD

-• ADHD medication: you do not need this assessment to receive medication.
+• ADHD medication: this assessment will not help you access medication.
 Click here for more details.

 Assessment Process